 Of course, there are many challenges on the road to achieving this goal, with stakeholders at all levels of government involved and a myriad of social determinants of how we collect, analyze, and share health data.

-5 Biggest Digital Health Trends of 2021
+5 Biggest Digital Health Trends to Watch